Plumbing License Reciprocity By State

 Florida

-State Certification Authority: Florida Dept. of Business and Professional Regulation
+State Certification Authority: Florida Department of Business and Professional Regulation

 Georgia

-State Certification Authority: Georgia Board of Construction Industry
+State Certification Authority: Georgia State Division of Master and Journeyman Plumbers

 Hawaii

-State Certification Authority: Dept. of Commerce and Consumer Affairs, Professional and Vocational Licensing Division
+State Certification Authority: Department of Commerce and Consumer Affairs, Professional and Vocational Licensing Division

 Idaho

-State Certification Authority: Idaho Division of Building Safety
+State Certification Authority: Idaho Division of Occupational and Professional Licenses

 Illinois